snoopzx/pyoofr/README.md

 ##  How to Use

 #### Easy Method (Recommended)
-- Simply double-click the **`run_as_admin.bat`** file.
+- Simply double-click the **`run spoofer.bat`** file.
 It will automatically request administrator privileges and launch the application.

 #### Manual Method
 1. You must run the script with administrator privileges.
-2. Right-click `pyoofer.py` and select "Run as administrator".
+2. Right-click `spoofer.py` and select "Run as administrator".
 3.  **OR**, open a Command Prompt or PowerShell as Administrator, navigate to the project directory, and run:
     ```bash
-    python pyoofer.py
+    python spoofer.py
     ```

 #### Recommended Workflow